cyber-defence-campus/self-sovereign-identity/README.md

 In certain circumstances, governments may need to revoke some e-ID credentials, such as when the credential’s hosting device is lost or stolen, in cases of criminal prosecution, or if the security of the issuer has been compromised.
-Popular list-based revocations approaches are not privacy-preserving, as they require the disclosure of unique identifiers, while unlinkable approaches are not practical enough for adoption in e-ID systems.
+Popular list-based revocation-approaches are not privacy-preserving, as they require the disclosure of unique identifiers, while unlinkable approaches are not practical enough for adoption in e-ID systems.
 In this thesis, we address the challenge of revoking verifiable credentials